Vice Provost for Graduate Education

 It is desirable for all parties concerned to make serious attempts to resolve disputes informally.
 This is particularly true for disputes that occur in a relationship of great importance, such as that between a postdoctoral scholar and mentor.
 There are many resources available to assist postdoctoral scholars in the informal resolution of problems.
-Confidential resources include: the Medical School and University Ombudspersons, Counseling and Psychological Services (CAPS) and the Office of Religious Life.
-Other helpful resources are the Stanford University PostDocs (SUPD), the Postdoctoral Affairs Office, and the WorkLife Office.
+Confidential resources include: the School of Medicine and University Ombudspersons, the Faculty Staff Help Center and the Office of Religious Life.
+Other helpful resources include the Office of Postdoctoral Affairs, the Stanford University Postdocs (SURPAS), and the WorkLife Office.
 Further information about these resources is available on the Stanford Website.
 Postdoctoral Scholars are also encouraged to consult with trusted faculty, if helpful and appropriate.

 Any Stanford postdoctoral scholar who believes that he or she has been subjected to an improper decision by Stanford University, or by anyone acting officially on behalf of Stanford University, may file a grievance to obtain an independent review of the decision, and, if appropriate, corrective action.
 A grievance is a written complaint made to an administrative officer of the University concerning such a decision.
 The following grievance procedure applies to decisions that directly and adversely affect the postdoctoral scholar.
 The grievance procedure is not available to challenge a University policy perceived to be unfair or inadvisable or contest policies of an individual school, department or program of the University, unless such policies are inconsistent with University policy.